ahmadesh/CarND-Behavioral-Cloning-P3/writeup_template.md

 Files description
 ---
 The submission includes five files:
-* model.py (script used to create and train the model to predict steering angles)
+* Final.ipynb (script used to create and train the model to predict steering angles)
 * drive.py (script to drive the car in Udacity simulator using the trained model)
 * model.h5 (the trained Keras model)
 * writeup.md (report file)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* Movie.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)

 Solution
 ---